 The ultimate guide to travel on a tigh-budget

 With the festive season kickstarting, it’s autumn paving the way for the chilling winter – the perfect time to pack your bags and travel.
-It may be possible that after traveling during two consecutive long weekends this year, you are hardly left with enough money to splurge on exploring places.
-But, this doesn’t mean you should give up on traveling till the next appraisal.
+It may be possible that after traveling for two consecutive long weekends this year, you will hardly be left with enough money to splurge on exploring places.
+But this doesn’t mean you should give up on traveling till the next appraisal.
 Manmeet Ahluwalia, Marketing Head of Expedia India, believes Indian travelers are turning more experimental, whether they are a couple, family travelers, FIT, or a group of backpackers.
 With this newfound desire to explore the world, the concept of travel intelligence is catching up with Indian travelers.
 Here are some tricks and tips he shares to travel within a budget and give that credit card a break.

 Fix your budget